 Stephanie Izard first made a name for herself as the Top Chef Season 4 winner, but it's her homey West Loop restaurant The Girl and the Goat that put her on the James Beard map.
 Her Chinese concept, Duck Duck Goat, has become one of the hottest tables in town.
 Acclaimed chef Paul Kahan boasts seven Chicago restaurants.
 He's been racking up accolades for redefined Midwestern cuisine (Publican), Mediterranean flavors (Avec), and Tex-Mex (Dove's Luncheonette).

 A Stunning Stage for Filmmakers

-The city's unmistakable skyline, fountains, parks, lakefront and buildings have made countless cameos in film and television.
-Hundreds of filmmakers have been inspired by Chicago's architecture and vibrancy, creating blockbusters like Home Alone, The Untouchables, The Blues Brothers, Risky Business, The Dark Knight, Ferris Bueller's Day Off (below), and High Fidelity.
+The city's unmistakable skyline, fountains, parks, lakefront and downtown buildings have made countless cameos in film and television.
+Hundreds of filmmakers have been inspired by Chicago's architecture and vibrancy, most recently creating blockbusters like The Dark Knight, Transformers and Divergent.

-An unprecedented number of TV dramas are being filmed in Chicago.
-Producer Dick Wolf is creating a franchise of Chicago-based hits for NBC that include "Chicago Med," "Chicago P.D.," "Chicago Fire" and spinoff "Chicago Justice."
-A long list of popular television shows have been filmed in Chicago, including "Shameless," "Mike and Molly," "Cake Boss," and "The Oprah Winfrey Show."
+An unprecedented number of TV dramas are being filmed in Chicago as well.
+Producer Dick Wolf has created a franchise of Chicago-based hits for NBC that include "Chicago Med," "Chicago P.D.," "Chicago Fire" and spinoff "Chicago Justice."

 Learn more about how Chicago can elevate your next meeting.